The epigraphy of Attica

 Inscriptiones Atticae aetatis Romanae.
 Edid.
 Guilelmus Dittenberger.
 In three volumes, 1878-1882, with an appendix in part III

-IG III, iv =Pars III.
+IG III, iii =Pars III.
 Appendix inscriptionum Atticarum: Defixionum tabellae in Attica regione repertae.
 Edid.
 Ricardus Wuensch. - XXXII, 52 pp. (1897).
+(On-line)

 The inscriptions from 403-the end of the Roman Empire